ftrackhq/ftrack-connect-unreal-engine/doc/source/trubleshooting.rst

 Known issues and Limitations
 ----------------------------

-1) The ftrack plug-in for Unity is currently supported on Windows platforms.
+1) The ftrack plug-in for Unreal Engine is currently supported on Windows platforms.

 publishing limitaions